LexiFi/dead_code_analyzer/README.md

 This tool scans a compiled OCaml project and reports various warnings about suspicious code:

- - Values not exported and never used.
+ - Exported values never used.

- - Values exported by .mli files but never used in any other module.
    (The declaration can be dropped from the interface, and then from the implementation if there is no internal use -- which will be reportef by standard OCaml warnings).